mrmlnc/vscode-csscomb/README.md

   * Styles: CSS, Less, Sass, SCSS
   * Styles inside `<style>` or `<style lang="LANGUAGE">` tags: HTML, Vue

+    > ⚠️ The plugin does not support formatting when saving template files (HTML, Vue) by `formatOnSave` option and formatting of the selected fragments (selections).

 ## Supported settings

 **csscomb.preset**